ahubers/CSC341/syllabus.md

 ### Quizzes

 We will have somewhere in the range of 12 to 15 small, in-class quizzes.
 Quizzes are designed to help you identify content that you might have missed or not mastered as well as you think you had.
 I intend for these to be as low-stakes as possible---I am not trying to examine you; these are just one other form of rapid feedback I can give.
-To prove to you these are low stakes, your final quiz average (see _Final Letter Grades_ below) will be composed only of your top `n` quiz scores for some `n` fairly less than the total quiz count.
-(I will determine `n` later in the semester.)
+To prove to you these are low stakes, your final quiz average (see [Final Letter Grades](#final-letter-grades) below) will be composed only of your top `n` quiz scores for some `n` fairly less than the total quiz count; call this number `m` such that `total quiz count = n + m`.
+We will start with `m = 3`.
+I reserve the right to increase (but not decrease) `m` so that more low quiz scores may be dropped as necessary.

 ### Labs

 Labs are in-class activities or discussions (small group or whole class) that are designed to allow you to gain familiarity and fluency with the course concepts through grappling with the material directly with oversight.
 Labs will be completed in small groups so that you can take advantage of the benefits of collaborative learning.

-Labs are graded on a satisfactory (S)/non-satisfactory (NS) basis.
+Labs are graded on a _satisfactory (S)_ / _non-satisfactory (NS)_ basis.
 If you have clearly put effort into your lab by considering the question at hand or completing the problems given to you (whether they are correct or not quite so), you can expect to receive a satisfactory grade.

 Labs are to be turned in (legibly handwritten or typed) on gradescope.
 We reserve the right to not grade illegible solutions.